Samsung/mimic/replication.md

 These are instructions to reproduce the results in our paper "Mimic: Computing Models for Opaque Code" in FSE'15.

 The virtual machine contains a clone of our [GitHub repository](https://github.com/Samsung/mimic) in the directory `~/mimic`, and the user should start a terminal and navigate to that folder using `cd ~/mimic` as the first step upon booting the virtual machine.
+We encourage reviewers to read our updated version of the paper, as it contains an important correction as well as an improved evaluation section.

 ## Claims

 This artifact was used to obtain all results in the paper, and can be used to replicate these results, and experiment with the prototype beyond what is discussed in the paper.
-We remark that we cannot give guarantees about the applicability of `mimic` to other domains;  there may be technical limitations like the experimental proxy support in `node.js`.
+Note that we cannot give guarantees about the applicability of `mimic` to other domains;  there may be technical limitations like the experimental proxy support in `node.js`.
 Furthermore, our prototype has not been tuned for wide adoption and instead serves as a proof of concept.

 The paper evaluates `mimic` on five research questions, and in this document we explain how to reproduce the answers to all of these questions.
 But first, we give a brief overview of the artifact and the usage of `mimic`.